What to do when your bill is based on an estimate read

 The photo must not be blurred (e.g. it must be in focus) and must also be taken with a sufficient amount of light.
 Make sure there is no reflection in your photo.
 Reflections can come from lights, the sun or even the flash on your camera.
 If this happens when you take your photo, try moving the camera to a different angle or shade the meter from the sun or the light(s) causing the reflection and take the photo again.

-Email the photo to us at info@momentum.com.au and make sure you include your account number and if possible, your NMI and/or MIRN.
-You can find these on your most recent bill from us.
-The ‘NMI’ (which stands for National Metering Identifier) applies to electricity meters only.
-The MIRN (which stands for Meter Installation Reference Number) applies to gas meters only.
+You can find your NMI and/or MIRN on your most recent bill from us.
+The ‘NMI’ (which stands for National Metering Identifier) applies to electricity meters.
+The MIRN (which stands for Metering Identification Reference Number) applies to gas meters.
+The meter serial number will be located on the actual meter.

 Post to;